 The young centre-forward made a lightning-quick start to life on Merseyside, netting in both the Community Shield against Crystal Palace and Liverpool's Premier League opener against Bournemouth, but he seemed to be negatively impacted by the red card he received against Southampton in the EFL Cup back in September.

-Ekitike found his feet again in the winter period, but the former Eintracht Frankfurt man has struggled in the latter parts of the season, though perhaps his form can be explained by the fact he has rarely had the opportunity for a rest out of the XI due to Alexander Isak's fitness issues.
+Ekitike found his feet again in the winter period, but the former Eintracht Frankfurt man struggled in the latter parts of the season, and his season was cruelly ended in April against Paris Saint-Germain, when he suffered an Achilles injury in the first half.

 Read on as Football Ground Guide covers all you need to know about the Hugo Ekitike chant, including the lyrics, tune and origin of yet another catchy one from Liverpool.